 - 2 cups heavy cream

-- 4 teaspoons vegetable glycerine OR up to 1 tablespoon Super Sweet Blend or equivalent low glycemic sweetener
+- 1 tablespoon vegetable glycerine (or up to 1 tablespoon Super Sweet Blend or equivalent sweetener)

 - 1 tablespoon maple flavoring